 Applicants who have completed secondary education: This course does use ATAR and equivalent ranks as part of the admission process.

 Work and Life

-The Diploma of Ageing Studies and Services is a fully online, eight-unit course which examines the social and biological aspects of ageing; chronicity and multimorbidity; age-related discrimination and prejudice; public health understandings; and administrative processes related to policy and aged care.
+The Diploma of Ageing Studies and Services is a fully online, eight-subject program which examines the social and biological aspects of ageing; chronicity and multimorbidity; age-related discrimination and prejudice; public health understandings; and administrative processes related to policy and aged care.
 This Diploma is suitable for those wanting to or who are working with older adults in aged care, health care or related sectors, such as community-based roles and services.
-The course will bring together the social and health-based perspectives of ageing.
+The program will bring together the social and health-based perspectives of ageing.

 Recommended Study Pattern

 For students undertaking full-time study the following study pattern is recommended.
 If students are undertaking part-time study, we recommend that students complete all first year compulsory subjects prior to completing elective subjects to maximise success.